#1 Aoi Yuuki at her cutest

 They look absolutely gorgeous and delicious.
 I’ll let the screenshots do the talking.

 #3 The dangers of nepotism

-St. Marie Academy is a prestigious school that produces the best patissiers and patissieres in the world, which causes an awkward situation when Ichigo transfers there after first attending a normal high school.
+St. Marie Academy is a prestigious school that produces the best patissiers and patisseries in the world.
+This causes an awkward situation when Ichigo transfers there after first attending a normal high school.
 Her grandmother was a well-respected alumni of the academy’s main school in France, so Ichigo is accepted immediately, allowed to skip the first year, and is then grouped up with her class’ top students.

 When it turns out that Ichigo is a klutz who has never baked anything in her entire life, the class and teachers almost immediately turn on her.
 Her teachers take a hands-off approach and basically resort to just critiquing her without offering any kind of tutoring or advice to help her catch up.
 Jealous classmates seize the opportunity to bully Ichigo, for which she is then blamed herself by teachers who’d rather just wash their hands of this whole mistake.

-It’s a tragic situation where incompetent adults and rotten bullies are ruining a little girl’s career, but Ichigo sticks with it and overcomes the odds.
-She dedicates herself to self-study and finds friends who care about her and are willing to help.
-She closes the gap between the other second-year students and soon overtakes her bullies, which is deliciously cathartic, even as they continue to try and sabotage her at every turn.
+It’s a tragic situation where incompetent adults and rotten bullies are ruining a little girl’s career.
+Except Ichigo sticks with it and overcomes the odds.
+She dedicates herself to self-study.
+She finds friends who care about her and are willing to help.
+In doing so, she closes the gap between the other students and soon overtakes her bullies, even as they continue to try and sabotage her at every turn.
+It is deliciously cathartic.

 It’s a bit heavy from time to time, especially at the start of the show, but it adds a nice layer of complexity to the story and gets us rooting for Ichigo and her friends.